cestoon/bbk-social-data-visual.github.io/docs/_posts/2023-03-25-welcome-to-jekyll.markdown

-Based on the analysis of underlying causes and reasons for the observed patterns of PM2.5 levels in the Beijing Multi-Site Air-Quality Data dataset, it is recommended that local authorities implement a comprehensive approach to address the issue of air pollution and improve air quality.
+<span class="highlight">Based</span> on the analysis of underlying causes and reasons for the observed patterns of PM2.5 levels in the Beijing Multi-Site Air-Quality Data dataset, it is recommended that local authorities implement a comprehensive approach to address the issue of air pollution and improve air quality.

 One approach would be to focus on reducing emissions from industrial activities and transportation by implementing stricter emissions regulations and promoting the use of cleaner technologies.
 Additionally, enhancing public transportation and promoting the use of electric vehicles can help reduce emissions from vehicles in densely populated areas.